DT17 Downtown 市中心 | டௌன்டவுன் |

 Road

-A Pick-up/drop-off points is located next to station exit:
+A pick-up/drop-off point is located next to Exit D:

-In the event of a MRT service disruption affecting Downtown station, rail bridging services (also called MRT breakdown shuttle buses) may be activated to ply affected stretches of the Downtown Line.
+In the event of a MRT service disruption affecting Downtown station, MRT Bridging Buses may be activated to ply affected stretches of the Downtown Line.
 In which case, the buses can be boarded from the following bus stops:

 In addition, passengers can board free regular bus services at Bus Stops 1 & 2 when activated.